VjeraTurk/ugradbeni-GSM/README.md

 ### Who do I talk to? ###

-* Repo owner or admin
+* Repo owner or admin Patricija Zubalic
-* Other community or team contact
+* Vjera Turk, Lovro Spetic